kyranops/MSWatcher2/readme.md

 - OCR text recognition to extract text from all chat or gm chat
 - Chat type differentiation to identify if it is party chat, buddy chat, guild chat etc
 - Current EXP percentage detection

 *New scans are constantly being developed if there is enough interest in a desired function*

 ***
 ## Input Assist
 MSWatcher2 monitors your screen constantly and performs actions when certain events occur.
+This is particularly helpful when logging in remotely or from your phone.
 Some of the input assist functions that are bundled by default include:
 - Automatic Login from Title Screen (Including 2FA input, world/channel selection)
 - Automatic Secondary Password Input (Useful for accessing storage, Vmatrix, Cash shop gifting etc.)
 - Automatic Revive when Character is dead